 - Economic perspectives on domestic and international policy issues that were prevalent during the election.

-The program featured keynote remarks from Prof. Randall Holcombe (DeVoe Moore Professor of Economics at Florida State University and Dr. Jason Brennan (Provost's Distinguished Associate Professor of Strategy, Economics, Ethics, and Public Policy at Georgetown University), as well as remarks from several faculty members affiliated with the Free Market Institute at Texas Tech University.
+The program featured keynote remarks from Randall Holcombe (DeVoe Moore Professor of Economics at Florida State University) and Jason Brennan (Provost's Distinguished Associate Professor of Strategy, Economics, Ethics, and Public Policy at Georgetown University), as well as remarks from several faculty members affiliated with the Free Market Institute at Texas Tech University.